 It can pay to be loyal, but it can also work in your favour to regularly shop around for cheaper deals.

-The danger of secured loans is that you will be securing the loan against your home, so if you can’t afford to pay it back you could lose your home.
-If you can reasonably take on the risk and feel more than confident of paying it all back, then it can be a sensible way of borrowing higher values.
+The drawback of secured loans is that you will be securing the loan against an asset, so if you can’t afford to pay it back you could lose it.
+As most of these loans are secured against property, this means you could lose your home.
+If you feel more than confident of paying it all back, then it can be a sensible way of borrowing higher values at lower rates.

-For example, you might want an extra £20,000 to invest in renovating your home – which could help increase the value of your home in the future – but it may not be worth taking out a secured loan if you’re looking to consolidate debts or if you don’t have the security of extra income or credit to help pay it back.
+For example, you might want an extra £20,000 to invest in renovating your home – which could help increase the value of your home in the future.